strawberryfg/NAPA-NST-HPE/annotation_tools/mpii_annotator/README.md

 ```

+Download tools (*freeglut-2.8.1*, *glew-1.10.0*, *glm-0.9.5.4*, *glm-0.9.5.4*, *opencv-3.0.0*) from [here](https://drive.google.com/drive/folders/15DUHqhOdsQfq6G6zGNMIWkwRGgjRVCNC?usp=sharing)

 ## Usage

 1. ##### 3d annotation #####

-	Use a forward kinematics human model with 2D reprojection error as an intial objective function to obatain a rough estimate of 3D keypoints that matche the 2D (given by MPII) ground truth of one frame.
+	Used a forward kinematics human model with 2D reprojection error as an intial objective function to obatain a rough estimate of 3D keypoints that matche the 2D (given by MPII) ground truth of one frame.

 	Let the user interact with keyboard and mouse to make minor changes to a specific keypoint, and visualize 3D in OpenGL; 2D in OpenCV.
 Provided real-time visualization to reflect up-to-date 3D keypoint location changes.